-The start of the grant process is similar to writing this article.
+The start of the nonprofit grant application process is similar to writing this article.

 At first, you have a few ideas of where you want to start, but the emptiness in front of you and the blinking cursor can be overwhelming.